N8-CIR-Bede/documentation/software/index.rst

 In this case, a central module to add the project’s modules to a user’s environment is helpful, and can be done on request.

-MPI
----

-The main supported MPI on the system is OpenMPI.

-For access to a cuda-enabled MPI: ``module load gcc cuda openmpi``

 GCC
 ---